EsialRobotik/Affichage_Nextion/README.md

 # Installation
 1. HMI Editor "Nextion Editor" : https://nextion.tech/nextion-editor/
 2. RTF (really !)

-Warning : this editor is for Windows Only and generated HMI file is binary
+__Warning : this editor is for Windows Only and generated HMI file is binary__

 # Edit HMI
 Open the HMI file with Nextion Editor
 Use Editor to edit HMI (enjoy !!!)

+## Fonts
+Fonts shall be generated from standard font files using Nextion Editor and inserted in the project.
+The fonts will be embedded to the program.
+Make sure to only bundle fonts that are used in the project.
+They will be given a font ID that shall be used in the font parameter in labels

+## Images
+Images shall be generated from standard font files using Nextion Editor and inserted in the project.
+The Images will be embedded to the program.
+Make sure to only bundle Images that are used in the project.
+They will be given a image ID that shall be used in the image parameter in image widget

 # Usage
 The screen can be controlled through serial connection